formkit/docs-content/api-reference/formkit-observer.md

 #### Parameters

-* `receipts` — The formkit observer receipts to remove
+* `receipts` — The FormKit observer receipts to remove.

 ## TypeScript

 ### FormKitObservedNode

-An API compatible FormKitNode that is able to determine the full dependency tree of nodes and their values.
+An API-compatible FormKitNode that is able to determine the full dependency tree of nodes and their values.

 ```typescript
 interface FormKitObservedNode extends FormKitNode {